Expand To Show Full Article

 The Pyramid Principle: Logic in Writing and Thinking by Barbara Minto

 This book can be said to be famous.
 The author is the famous work of Barbara Minto, the first female consultant of McKinsey & Company.
-The book is called the Pyramid Principle because it was when writing the plan.
+The book is called The Pyramid Principle because it was when writing the plan.

 We must put the conclusion first, and then use several sub-arguments to explain this conclusion.
 Under each sub-argument, there are several arguments.